 Qualtrics is the online survey program licensed through the UW-System.
 Access to this tool is available to all Stout faculty, staff and students; no access request is necessary.

 Reimaging is the process of reinstalling a computer's operating system and default campus applications.
 A backup should always be performed by the user prior to a reimage.
 This applies to all students, faculty, and staff.
+All reimages will be done at the Technology Help Desk in Sorensen Hall.
 See Data Responsibility and Backup.

 Route AnywhereRoute Anywhere is a list of everyone in a specific workflow session.